-Parameter Default value Definition quote ' (single quote) for text prefixes empty for numeric prefixes Will be added before and after each value delimiter , (comma) Will be added between all values quoteReplace " (double single quotes) When the value is not empty and the quotation is not empty, then all occurrences of the of the quote inside the values will be replaced by the specified string. quoteReplace is not supported as a parameter for numeric prefixes such as odagn quoteReplace is ignored by numeric prefixes. noValue (empty) When there are no values selected for a field, this value will be used instead.
+Parameter Default value Definition noValue (empty) When there are no values selected for a field, this value will be used instead.
 This parameter is useful when there can be no values of a particular field in the selection.
 The value should be set to a value that does not exist in the source data.
 For numeric values, for example, use a negative value if all values in the database are positive.
 For unquoted values, noValue must be specified if selected values of the field can be an empty set.

-The following tables outline the format specification and generated values for odag and odagn.
+The following tables outline the format specification and generated values for odag\ and odagn\.
 The generated inserted values are based on the default data values of VAL1, VAL2.

-odag example format specifications and generated values
+odag\ example format specifications and generated values

-Format specification Description Generated inserted values not specified Comma separated list of values, quoted with ' .
-'VAL1','VAL2' {"quote": "", "delimiter": ""} Concatenated values VAL1VAL2 {"quote": "X", "delimiter": "Y"} Values quoted by X and delimited by Y. XVAL1XYXVAL2X

-Format specification Description Generated inserted values {"quote": "XX", "delimiter": "YY"} Values quoted by XX and delimited by YY.
+Format specification Description Generated inserted values not specified Comma separated list of values, quoted with ' 'VAL1','VAL2' {"quote": "", "delimiter": ""} Concatenated values VAL1VAL2 {"quote": "X", "delimiter": "Y"} Values quoted by X and delimited by Y. XVAL1XYXVAL2X {"quote": "XX", "delimiter": "YY"} Values quoted by XX and delimited by YY.
 XXVAL1XXYYXXVAL2XX {"quote": "X"} Values quoted by X and delimited by , (default).
 XVAL1X,XVAL2X {"delimiter": "YY"} Values quoted by ' (default) and delimited by YY 'VAL1'YY'VAL2' {"quote": ""} Unquoted values delimited by ,.
 VAL1,VAL2 {"quote": "A", "quoteReplace": "\\A"} Values quoted by A and delimited by comma (default).
-A values inside the field will be replaced by \A. AV\AL1A,AV\AL2A (6.1 In this example, there needs to be double \ since \ is the escape character in json format.
+A values inside the field will be replaced by \A. AV\AL1A,AV\AL2A In this example, there needs to be double \ since \ is the escape character in json format.